SoftCircuits/Silk/docs/SilkLanguage.md

 Multiline Comment
 A multiline comment starts with a forward slash and asterisk (`/*`) and ends with an asterisk and forward slash (`*/`).
 These delimiters and anything that appears between them will be considered a comment and ignored by the compiler.

-## Structures
+## Flow Control

-The Silk language supports a number of standard language structures.
+The Silk language supports several constructs to control the flow of execution.

 #### If